General Rules and Regulations for Applications, Registration, Licensing, Claims, Violations, and Administrative Hearings

 D. If an applicant does not successfully complete the examination, he/she may retake the examination in accordance with the third-party testing company's policies.

 A. Registrations/licenses issued pursuant to this Subchapter are effective upon issuance by the Board.

-B. Registrations/licenses are valid for two (2) years from the date issued, unless the registrations/licenses were granted with an examination waiver.
+B. Registrations/licenses are valid for two (2) years from the date issued.

 1.7.4 Renewal and Reissuance of Registration/License